ovotech/cloud-key-rotator/README.md

-`cloud-key-rotator` has integrations into GitHub and CircleCI, which allows it not only to update those sources with the new key, but also to verify that a deployment has been successful after committing to a GitHub repo.
+`cloud-key-rotator` has integrations into GitHub and CircleCI, which allows it not only to update those sources with the new key, but also to verify that a deployment has been successful after committing to a GitHub repository.
 If that verification isn't required, you can disable it using the `VerifyCircleCISuccess` boolean.

-For any GitHub key source that's configured, the whole process will be aborted if there's no `KmsKey` value set.
-Unencrypted keys shouldn't ever be committed to a Git repository.
+For any GitHub configure key source, the whole process will be aborted if there is no `KmsKey` value set.
+Unencrypted keys should **never** be committed to a Git repository.

 ## GPG Commit Signing

 Commits to GitHub repositories are required to be GPG signed.
-In order to achieve this, you just need to provide 4 things:
+In order to achieve this, you need to provide 4 things:

 * `Username` of the GitHub user commits will be made on behalf of, set in config
 * `Email` address of GitHub user, set in config